5 Tips Every Wedding Entertainment/Band Should Know

 We WANT our favourite song, that most people probably have never heard of so that we can scream ‘I love this song’ and go mad by ourselves..
 But what we need is to her singing along with all our friends and family to a tune that we all know and we can connect as a group.

 This is far more fulfilling for an audience and will guarantee that the dance floor is packed..
-Which is what were employed to do right?
+Which is what we’re employed to do right?

-Find a list of failsafe songs here.
+Warble Entertainment Agency have made a fantastic list of failsafe songs that you can find here.

 3. Be Punctual, Polite and Professional